americanrepublicwiki-source/americanrepublicwiki/README.md

 ## Document Structure
 Obsidian and Quartz supports useful Graphs API and linking.

-`Dictionary`
+`Terms`
-- Flat, simple terms, generally single files and are intended to be embedded in larger topics.
+- A dictionary of terms, generally single files and are intended to be embedded in larger topics.
-`Orgs`
+- If these don't have a grouping Folder then they can be dumped at the base of the `Terms` `Orgs`
 - Groups of multiple people.
 This can range from Parties, Advocacy Groups, Extremist Groups, all the way to whole nations from the past, fictional, or current.
 - These are complex notes of format: *[[Templates/Org Template/Org Name Template|Org Name/Org Name Template]] plus additional notes*